 A layered architecture helps separate concerns and ensure android software developers don’t have to deal with low-level problems at every turn.
 They can instead focus on delivering business value concerned with the layer they’re working on.

-Developers working on making apps don't have to worry about the application framework implementation.
+Developers are working on making apps don’t have to worry about the application framework implementation.
 That work is left for the system developers working on the Application framework.

 The Application Framework developers work on developer experience and don’t have to worry about the low-level drivers.
 Low-level system engineers can focus completely on low-level components such as Bluetooth or Audio drivers and the like.